 - From Personal Tutors to peer mentoring, we work closely with students to ensure they are supported at every stage of their degree.

-- A thriving cultural scene organised by our undergraduate and postgraduate communities, from Players, the Drama Society and Poetry to the extensive links with local theatre companies and
+- A thriving cultural scene organised by our undergraduate and postgraduate communities, from Players, the Drama Society and Poetry to the extensive links with local theatre companies and production houses.

 • Performance Analysis